 The fish passes will reconnect 106 hectares of the River Douglas catchment.
 This will benefit all fish but allowing migratory fish such as sea trout and Atlantic salmon to reach as far as Horwich in the future.

 This reconnection will improve the ability of fish populations to spawn, reach a larger range of food resources, and recover from high flow or pollution disturbances quicker than before.

 The resulting healthier fish populations will support a healthier food chain benefitting birds and mammals also.

 How will we determine the projects success?

-Each of the fish passes will be evaluated through mark-recapture studies of fish using visual implant elastomer markings and electric fishing surveys to see if upstream and downstream habitats have been reconnected.
+We will be evaluating every fish pass through mark-recapture studies of fish.
+These use visual implant elastomer markings and electric fishing surveys to see if upstream and downstream habitats are successfully reconnecting.

-Events will be held and surveys of members of the public will also be undertaken to determine whether the improved river environment is providing increased benefit and to gauge public feedback on the works and to direct future works.
+Ribble Rivers Trust will also hold events and survey members of the public to determine whether the improved river environment is providing increased benefit and to gauge public feedback on the works and to direct future works.

 This project is possible thanks to: £505,828 of funding from the Ministry for Housing Communities and Local Government through the European Regional Development Fund, £387,347 from delivery partner Groundwork Cheshire, Lancashire and Merseyside, as well as charitable funding from Ribble Rivers Trust.